How One Woman Conquered Thyroid Cancer and Found Her Passion

 Dr. Lathon did not imagine the unexpected course her life took.
 Touting the philosophy that food is medicine, she uses her journey and testimony to empower others to be active participants in their health.

 Roadmap to Holistic Health offers a host of services including one-on-one nutritional coaching, cooking classes, menu plans, seminars and workshops and conferences, a free weekly wellness call, and therapeutic nutrition plans for people who are trying to recover from illnesses.
-She also hosts “The Veggie Test,” a cooking show she started to help my clients see how to cook healthy meals.
+She also hosts “The Veggie Chest,” a cooking show she started to help her clients learn how to cook healthy meals.

 “I definitely took a leap of faith.
 But it’s okay to take a leap of faith, and to walk away from a big career.
 I love what I do!
 And I am a much better holistic health coach than I was an engineer…now instead of indirectly taking lives, I am helping to save lives,” Lathon shared.